w3c/wai-tutorials/source/images/complex.html.erb.md

 **Note:** Both Firefox and Chrome browsers are working on implementations that will make the *longdesc linked* long description location reachable by all users.
-In older or other browsers it is only available to screen reader users.
+In other browsers it’s only available to screen reader users.

 {::nomarkdown}